 You have felt decision fatigue, whether you know it or not.
-Decision fatigue is something we all deal with from time to time, though we may not always recognize it, or know it by that name.
+Decision fatigue is something we all deal with from time to time, though we may not always recognize it by that name.
 It is a normal side effect of day-to-day life that can happen quite easily.

-When we run into decision fatigue, it gets harder to make any choices – even basic choices.
-That part may be obvious, but decision fatigue can also have a more hidden impact on our overall temperament.
+Once decision fatigue kicks in, it gets harder to make even basic choices.
+That part may be obvious, but decision fatigue can also have a more hidden impact on our temperament.

 What is Decision Fatigue?